 LINE 8-IRC SECTION 78 AND 80% OF FOREIGN DIVIDENDS.
-Enter the amount included in federal taxable income pursuant to

 Enter the amount included in federal taxable income pursuant to the provisions of Section 78 of the Internal Revenue Code and 80% of dividends from corporations incorporated outside of the United States or the District of Columbia which are included in federal taxable income.
 Enclose a schedule to support the amount shown.